BONDY25/JourneyApp/README.md

 Repo for the android app here https://github.com/BONDY25/JourneyAppAndroid

-**Currently is phase 2 After getting basic functionallity complete so users can view, add and edit journeys.
+**Currently in phase 2 After getting basic functionallity complete so users can view, add and edit journeys.
 Now for QoL imporvements and some more interesting features!**

 * [29/09/2025 Technical Report (Phase 1)](JourneyAppTechnicalReportV1.md)